 What we would have done differently in Hiroshima

 We would have stayed two nights in Hiroshima to have given us enough time to really see the city.
 It was the most peaceful and quietest city we saw in Japan.

 3 nights in Tokyo

 How long does it take to go from Hiroshima to Tokyo?

 It took us 4 hours on the JR train to get from Hiroshima to Tokyo, the longest train ride we had been on.

 It was good being able to come back to Tokyo again to see the things we hadn’t see yet.
-We went to Electric Town, went to find out what xxx was all about before Steve dragging me into a maid cafe which was one of the weirdest things I’ve ever seen.
+We went to Electric Town, went to find out what fuss was all about before Steve dragged me into a maid cafe which was one of the weirdest things I’ve ever seen.

 We also went to the Meiji shrine complex in Harijuku which we probably should have done when we got there as we were templed out by the end.

-We also went to visit the National Art Centre which is free, top of Roppongi Hills for the incredible views over the city, and we ended the trip with dinner at the amazing Kagaya Restaurant and drinks with the locals on Piss Alley and Golden Gai.
+We also went to visit the National Art Centre which is free thing to do in Tokyo.
+We also went up to the top of Roppongi Hills for the incredible views over the city which was definitely worth visiting.
+We ended the trip with dinner at the amazing Kagaya Restaurant and drinks with the locals on Piss Alley and Golden Gai.

 Anything else we would have seen in Japan if we had time?